 Chiang Mai is a surprisingly international city given that it’s a provincial capital far away from any beaches.
 Part of its charm is the old city, which is surrounded by a moat and fortress wall.
 It’s also considered as the cultural capital of Thailand, and the city is filled with beautiful Buddhist temples (Wats).

-The old city is where all the action is for a casual visitor.
+The old city is where all the action is for the casual visitor to Chiang Mai.
 The area is easily defined by the city wall and moat which forms a square around the city.
 Inside the moat is the old city which is distinctly low rise and – apart from a few cross roads – the traffic is not overly crazy.
 Indeed, some lanes are so quiet throughout the day it feels like you are in a small country town.

-Each side has a main gate in the middle of the wall, with the East Gate (Tha Phae Gate) being the most popular area with accommodation options.
+Each side has a main gate on the wall, with the East Gate (Tha Phae Gate) being the most popular area for accommodation options.

 Hostels and Guesthouses

 There are lots of options for budget accommodation, and if you are coming from Bangkok or the Thai islands you will be pleasantly surprised with how much cheaper it is here.
-Around the East Gate and streets that lead from the eastern moat there are numerous guesthouses without online booking presence where you can walk in and get a room.
+Around Tha Phae Gate and the streets that lead from the eastern moat there are numerous guesthouses without online booking presence where you can walk in and get a room.

 I am familiar with Chiang Mai so I have on occasion just turned up without a booking, but when I am new to a place I usually like to book a room first.

-There are lots of cheap places online now so there is no real advantage of showing up, but to give you an idea of the accommodation available here are some guesthouses I have stayed at that aren’t online.
+There are lots of cheap places online now so there is no real advantage of showing up without a booking, but to give you an idea of the accommodation available here are some guesthouses I have stayed at by walking in:

 – Supreme House: 400 baht for a double fan room.